 When he kisses her later:

 His mouth found her neck.
 Hot breath skipped over her skin right before his lips went to work.
 The gentle suction had her knees buckling and her head falling back against his shoulder.
 The way her body melted into his should have embarrassed her.
-After all sheâd made some sort of vowâŠnot that she could remember a line of it right now.
+After all she’d made some sort of vow

 And when she finally realizes she’s in BIG trouble:

-Forest had her spinning and stumbling and generally acting as if she didnât have two brain cells to rub together.
+Forest had her spinning and stumbling and generally acting as if she didn’t have two brain cells to rub together.
 When he kissed her, she got smacked with a shot of dizziness.
 His finger slid inside her and she had to fight the urge to climb all over him.
-And that mouthâŠthat deserved a page on the Need to Know Hall of Fame.
-The site didnât have one of those, but she now wanted to add one.
+And that mouth

 So turns out Forest is smart and sexy and a little grumpy and TOTALLY into Jordan.
 That type of man is perfect and there’s nothing to hate about that.

-Sounds good, right? đ Have you been reading any of the Red Hot Reads from Harlequin/Cosmo?
+Sounds good, right? 😉 Have you been reading any of the Red Hot Reads from Harlequin/Cosmo?

 I know, you might have been all wait what?!
 What is going on here?!
 But now you aren’t!
 Because I explained it all here!
 Not that I expect any of you to use my blog as a calendar of sorts.
 I mean, hell, I don’t do that.
 I do with TV shows though… but anyway, the point is… BIRTHDAY MONTH!
 Extra posts!
 Whee!!!
 So welcome to Teaser TuesdayThursday!